On the Representations of Leavitt path algebras: Introduction

 \section{Introduction}

 Leavitt path algebras have been introduce by G. Abrams and G. Aranda Pino (see \cite{Abrams}) in 2005, as algebraic analogues of graph C*-algebras.
-Right after the definition of these algebras there was a spur of activity in the subject, as researches established their structure and found applications to various topics in algebra (see \cite{Abrams},\cite{Abrams1}, \cite{Abrams2} or \cite{Tomforde}).
+Right after the definition of these algebras there was a spur of activity in the subject, as researches established their structure and found applications to various topics in algebra (see \cite{Abrams},\cite{Abrams1}, \cite{Abrams2}, or \cite{Tomforde}).
 Two years after the definition of Leavitt path algebras, Mark Tomforde proved the analogue of the graph C*-algebras uniqueness theorems to Leavitt path algebras and established the relation between graph C*-algebras and Leavitt path algebras (see \cite{Tomforde}).
 We should note that neither the graph C*-algebras nor the Leavitt path algebras results are obviously consequences of the others.
 Actually it is often the case that analogue results have completely different proofs and, moreover, neither result can be seen to imply the other.
+Also recently, in \cite{AraBrustenga}, the relations between the theory of quiver representations and the theory of representations of Leavitt path algebras were explored.

 It is in the spirit above that we write this paper.
 Our aim is to prove analogue versions of the representation theorems (for graph C*-algebras) in \cite{repgraph} and \cite{uniteq}, that is, to show how to obtain representations of Leavitt path algebras from E-algebraic branching systems, to study these representations and to give sufficient conditions to guarantee that a representation of $L_K(E)$ is equivalent to a representation arising from an E-algebraic branching system.